Manu del Moral: Sevilla

 On 23 May 2011, del Moral signed a four-year contract with Sevilla FC for €4 million.
 Following the departure of winger Diego Capel and the ageing of striker Frédéric Kanouté, he was immediately cast into his new team's starting XI.
 On 25 October, he hit an injury-time header to earn his side one point at home against Racing de Santander (2–2) – he had also opened the score late into the first half.

 In late March 2012, Manu scored braces in two consecutive 3–0 away wins, first against Santander then in a local derby at Granada CF. After only three competitive goals in the 2012–13 campaign, he was loaned to Elche CF and SD Eibar, but managed just five top-tier goals both clubs combined.

 Later years

 On 27 August 2015, del Moral signed a one-year contract with Real Valladolid.
 He continued to play in the second level the following seasons, representing CD Numancia, Gimnàstic de Tarragona and CF Rayo Majadahonda.

 Del Moral announced his retirement on 26 September 2019, at the age of 35.

 International career

 On 7 June 2011, after his best season at Getafe, del Moral made his debut for Spain, replacing David Villa during half-time of a 3–0 friendly win against Venezuela.

+Managerial career

+On 1 October 2021, del Moral was appointed manager of Primera Andaluza side CD Cultural Asako Motril.
+He moved to CF Motril in 2023; initially a match delegate, he later became an assistant in the following year before being named manager of the club in January 2025.

+On 9 June 2025, del Moral agreed to return to Getafe on a one-year contract, and took over the reserves in Segunda Federación.